grunwaldlab/pathogensurveillance/README.md

 #### Format flexiblity

 Columns can be in any order and unused columns can be left out or left blank.
-Column names and values for categorical columns (e.g. `data_type`) are case insensitive and spaces and dashes are equivalent to underscores.
+Column names and values for categorical columns (e.g. `type`) are case insensitive and spaces and dashes are equivalent to underscores.
 Any columns not recognized by `pathogensurveillance` will be ignored, allowing users to adapt existing sample metadata tables by adding or renaming columns.

-#### Required inputs
+#### Required and recommended columns

-This pipeline is designed to be useful with minimal inputs.
+This pipeline is designed to be useful with minimal inputs while still being very flexible for advanced users.
-Only the `data_type` and `data_source` columns are needed for `sample` or `reference` input types, but ideally the `id`, `name`,  `report_id`, and `ploidy` (when applicable) are specified as well.
+Only the `type` and `source` columns are needed, but you probably want the following columns as well:
-The `sample metadata` and `reference metadata` input types do not require any particular columns, by will be ignored if they do nay have relevant metadata in at least one column.

-#### Possible inputs
+- `data_id`, `bio_id`, and `report_id`: so output files have nice names
+- `name` and `description`: so figures have nice labels
+- `ploidy`: to avoid errors when using diploids
+- `color_by`: so figures have colors relevant to the user's use case

+#### All recognized columns

 Below is a description of each column used by `pathogensurveillance`:

+- **`data_id`**: The unique identifier for each combination of `type` and `source`.
+    This ID can appear in multiple tables or rows as long as only one of those instances has values for the `type` and `source` columns and no other columns have overlapping values.
+    When it appears in multiple tables/rows, the data is combined into a single row.
+    This will be used to name output files where relevant, so any values supplied that that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
+    Note that changing this ID after the pipeline has already been run will invalidate the cache associated with this data.
+    It might therefore be preferable in some cases to not set this manually and allow the pipeline to use a hash of the `type` and `source` columns, which is the default behavior.
+- **`bio_id`**: The unique identifier for the organism or physical sample the data on this row is associated with.
+    Multiple rows can share this ID to indicate that multiple data are associated with this same sample.
+    For example, Illumina reads from an isolate and photos of the same isolate growing on a plate.
-- **id**: The unique identifier for each sample/reference.
-This will be used in file names to distinguish samples/references in the output.
-Each ID can be used multiple times to indicate that multiple types of data are associated with a given sample and the same input data can be used by different IDs.
-However, not all combinations of input data types are supported.
-Any values supplied that that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
-If not supplied, it will be assumed that each row is a separate sample and the ID will be derived from the `data_type` and `data_source` columns.
+    This will be used to name output files where relevant, so any values supplied that that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
-- **ref_group_id**: One or more reference group IDs separated by ";".
-These are used to supply specific references to specific samples.
-For references, these indicate which reference group a reference is a part of and for samples these indicate which reference group to use for the sample.
-For samples, the value in the `id` column of a reference can also be used.
+    If not supplied, it will based on the `data_id` column value.
-- **report_id**: How to group samples into reports.
-For every unique value in this column a report will be generated.
+- **`report_id`**: How to group samples into reports.
+    A report will be generated for every unique value in this column.
     Samples can be assigned to multiple reports by separating group IDs by `;`.
-For example `all;subset` will put the sample in both `all` and `subset` report groups.
-Samples will be added to a default group if this is not supplied.
+    For example `all;subset` will put the sample in both `all` and `subset` reports.
-- **name**: A short human-readable label that is used in plots and tables.
-If not supplied, it will be inferred from `id`.
-- **description**: A longer human-readable label that is used in plots and tables.
-If not supplied, it will be inferred from `name`.*
+    This will be used to name output files where relevant, so any values supplied that that cannot appear in file names (\/:\*?"<>| .) will be modified automatically.
+    If not supplied, samples will be added to a report with the ID `miscellaneous`.
-- **input_type**: Controls how the pipeline uses this input, particularly whether the input is a "sample" that should be identified and tracked or a "reference" that should be used when useful to provide context to samples.
+- **`usage`**: Controls how the pipeline uses this input, particularly whether the input is a "sample" that should be identified and tracked or a "reference" that should be used when useful to provide context to samples.
 Can accept the following values:
     - `sample` (default): These are inputs you want more information about.
-The pipeline will analyze the data in `data_type` and `data_source` as well as any metadata available in other columns to try to identify and analyze the sample.
+The pipeline will analyze the data in `type` and `source` as well as any metadata available in other columns to try to identify and analyze the sample.
     - `reference`: These are "known" inputs.
-The pipeline will use the data in `data_type` and `data_source` as well as any metadata available in other columns to provide context to samples or aid in the analysis of sample data.
+The pipeline will use the data in `type` and `source` as well as any metadata available in other columns to provide context to samples or aid in the analysis of sample data.
     - `sample metadata`: Like `sample`, but only metadata such as `location` and `time` will be used.
     - `reference metadata`: Like `reference`, but only metadata such as `location` and `time` will be used.
+- **`name`**: A short human-readable label that is used in plots and tables.
+    If not supplied, it will be inferred from `description` or `bio_id`.
+- **`description`**: A longer human-readable label that is used in plots and tables.
+    If not supplied, it will be inferred from `name` or `bio_id`.
+- **`enabled`**: Either `TRUE` or `FALSE`, indicating whether the sample should be included in the analysis or not.
+Defaults to `TRUE`.
-- **data_type**: What the type of the data in `data_source` is.
+- **`type`**: What the type of the data in `source` is.
 Can be any of the following:
     - `Illumina`: Illumina sequence data reads supplied as file paths to local FASTQ files or URLs.
 The two files from paired end sequencing can be defined by separating their paths with `;`.
     - `Nanopore`: Nanopore sequence data reads supplied as file paths to local FASTQ files or URLs.
     - `Pacbio`: Pacbio sequence data reads supplied as file paths to local FASTQ files or URLs.